Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 For more details and information, see our guide to Hiking the Horton Creek Trail.

 After your hike, be sure to stop at the Danzeisen Dairy Creamery Store in Payson for one of their Stack Shakes.
-It is made using fresh milk from their local dairy and makes for the perfect post-hike treat!
+The milkshakes are made with fresh milk from their local dairy.
+It makes for the perfect post-hike treat!

 There are several hiking trails at Tonto Natural Bridge State Park.
 The most popular is the 1.2-mile out-and-back Gowan Trail.